Mirebeau/AdaptiveGridDiscretizations_Taichi/README.md

 - get default float or int types : taichi.lang.impl.default_cfg().default_fp / default_ip

+### ti.field vs ti.ndarray
+- (Access in kernels) A ti.ndarray needs to be passed as a kernel parameter, a ti.field can be declared in global/surrounding scope.
+- (Recompilation) Changing a ti.field passed to a kernel leads to recompilation, but not a ti.ndarray.

 ### Known issues with Taichi
 - More predictable type casting